FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

 To clone a repository from github simply use `git clone https://github.com/example_rep/example_rep.git`

 If you want to commit updates to the cloned repository owner, make shure that you have the rights to upload changes from the software owner.
 ***

+`git fetch`

+The git fetch command downloads commits, files, and refs from a remote repository into your local repo.
+Fetching is what you do when you want to see what everybody else has been working on.

+***